Castle of Turégano

-The Castle of Turégano (Castillo de Turégano) is an ancient fortress located in the town of Turégano in the province of Segovia, Spain.
+The Castle of Turégano (Castillo de Turégano) is an ancient fortress located in the town of Turégano north of Segovia, Spain.
 The castle was founded on the site of a pre-existing fortress.
 Its structure is integrated into the adjacent church of San Miguel.

-In 1585 the castle was used to imprison Antonio Pérez, the then-disgraced secretary of king Philip II.
+In 1585, the castle was used to imprison Antonio Pérez, the then-disgraced secretary of king Philip II.
 An attempt by a group led by Álamos de Barrientos to free him from captivity here failed.